Adeolawilliamss/git-folder/README.md

 # git-folder
-this is a nwq git folder
+this is a new git folder